-Users should read the Research Information Policy that explains different responsibilities relating to Pure and the data it contains.
+Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 - Your Personal User Overview